Bill that would send $250 to front-line workers passes Louisiana House; here are the next steps

 Democrats in the Louisiana House on Thursday reached a deal with Republican lawmakers on a proposal to send $250 checks to potentially hundreds of thousands of front-line workers, using $50 million in federal aid to fund the program.

-Rep. Sam Jenkins, D-Shreveport and the chair of the House Democratic Caucus, is sponsoring the legislation, House Bill 70.
-The legislation would make a host of workers who interacted with the public at the height of the pandemic--including nurses, cops, grocery store workers, bus drivers and others--eligible for $250 checks from the state government.
+State Rep. Sam Jenkins, D-Shreveport and the chair of the House Democratic Caucus, is sponsoring the legislation, House Bill 70.
+The measure would make a host of workers who interacted with the public at the height of the pandemic – including nurses, cops, grocery store workers, bus drivers and others – eligible for $250 checks from the state government.

 Grocery store employees, nurses, bus drivers and other front-line workers who stayed on their jobs in the early days of Louisiana's coronaviru…